 Armenian Genocide Museum

-Armenian Genocide Museum contains lots of information about a very tragic page of Armenia's history.
-Here you will find a lot of evidence of 1915 Genocide of Armenians committed by Ottoman Turkey.
-Located near the monument to the victims of the Armenian Genocide in Tsitsernakaberd, this museum is important to visit if you want to see historical evidence of this unprecedented tragedy or are interested in the academic and scientific study.
+The Armenian Genocide Museum contains a wealth of information about a very tragic page in Armenia's history.
+Here you will find a large collection of artifacts and evidence regarding the 1915 Armenian Genocide committed by Ottoman Turkey.
+Located near the monument dedicated to the victims of the Armenian Genocide in Tsitsernakaberd, this museum is an important visit for those interested in accessing historical evidence on this unprecedented tragedy.
+Housing museum rarities, scientific objects and a library equipped with a reading hall, it is also a worthy visit to those who are interested in academic and scientific study.

 The Armenian Genocide Museum opened in 1995 in commemoration of the eightieth anniversary of the Armenian Genocide.
-The museum has many documents and photos witnessing the Armenian Genocide of 1915.
-It has a lot of visitors daily, among them foreign official delegations.
+The museum hosts daily visitors, among them foreign official delegations.
 These delegations have included Pope John Paul II, President of the Russian Federation V. Putin, President of the Republic of France J. Chirac and many others.

-The museum is located in a two-storey building overlooking Ararat Valley and Mount Ararat.
-Administrative, engineering and technical maintenance offices as well as Komitas Hall are located on the first floor.
-Here you will also find the storage rooms for museum artifact and scientific objects, as well as a library and a reading hall.
-The second floor houses the actual exhibits.
-There are three main indoor exhibit halls and an outer gallery with its own hall.
+The museum is located in a two-story building overlooking Ararat Valley and Mount Ararat.
+Administrative, engineering and technical maintenance offices as well as the Komitas Hall are located on the first floor.

-The first exhibit hall exhibits a map of Armenian Plateau and neighboring countries.
+The first exhibit hall shows a map of the Armenian Plateau and neighboring countries.
 It also illustrates the Armenian settlements on the territory of Western Armenia and Ottoman Empire before 1915.
-The Introductory Hall exhibits photographs and demographic tables with information on population of Armenians residing in Ottoman Empire before the tragic Genocide.
+The Introductory Hall exhibits photographs and demographic tables with information on the population of Armenians residing in the Ottoman Empire before the genocide.
 It also portrays information on the number of Armenian churches and schools in the region at that time.

-The second exhibit hall illustrates reports and documents which eyewitness the massacres against the Armenians.
-In this hall you can see a large selection of photographs taken during 1915-1917.
-You can also find testimonies of victims of atrocities and documentary films.
+The second hall houses reports and documents with eyewitness accounts of the massacre of Armenians.
+In this hall you can see a large selection of photographs taken during the period of 1915 through 1917.
+You can also find testimonies of victims concerning the atrocities, and documentary films.

-The museum requires no admission fee but donations are welcomed, which can be made in a cash box in the main foyer of the museum.
+The museum requires no admission fee but donations are welcome.